Is College Works Painting A Scam?

 To scam someone would first and ALWAYS involve the "scammed" to have to invest or put money forward.
 Not only does CWP not require any kind of monetary investment, they also do not ask for any of their employees to secure debt.

 Students are only responsible for their gas money and cell phone bill as with any typical college student job.
 For example, McDonalds does not pay for your gas to get to and from work, nor do they cover your cell phone bill.
-CWP provides EVERYTHING else essential to starting their business.
+CWP provides EVERYTHING else essential in order for interns to start their own businesses.

 Does It Cost Money To Join Or Are There Dues To Pay?

 CWP does not require students to EVER pay money out of pocket to get started.
-Students are trained in the early part of the program.
-The training is free for them to attend.
-At the conclusion of their training they are asked to start working.
-As soon as they complete their training and start doing estimates they are paid bi-weekly just like any other job.
+Students are trained at the beginning of the program, and the training is free for them to attend.
+At the conclusion of their training trainees are asked to start working.
+As soon as they complete their training and start doing estimates interns are paid bi-weekly just like any other job.

-Their pay is based on how many estimates are being done on a weekly basis as well as the amount of results (booked jobs) they achieve.
-If they do not work, they do not get paid, again, just like any job.
+Durning booking, intern pay is based on the number of estimates being completed on a weekly basis, and during production pay is based on the results of booked jobs.
+If interns do not work, they do not get paid, again, just like any job.

 CWP does not charge interns any kind of "dues".
-The way we operate is actually pretty simple: as soon as a client pays the student for completion of a paint project, the student is to send the payment to the corporate office in California.
-At corporate is where all monetary transactions are completed and documented.
+The way we operate is actually pretty simple: as soon as a client pays the intern for completion of a paint project, the intern is to send the payment to the corporate office in California, where all monetary transactions are completed and documented.

-CWP is takes a 40% royalty on every job.
-This 40% is allocated to cover across numerous and costly business necessities including but not limited to all of the costs of training, marketing materials, DM support, office support, phone services, insurance, etc etc fun events, contests, etc. As a company we also profit from doing business.
+CWP accounts for approximately 40% overhead on every job.
+This 40% is allocated to cover numerous business necessities including, but not limited to, all of the costs of training, marketing materials, District Manager support, office support, phone services, insurance, etc. These costs also pasy for fun events, contests, etc. As a company we also profit from doing business.

 Can Student Interns Lose Money?

-For each estimate that a manager completes they are paid an advance of $10.00, therefore over the first three weeks he or she would have to complete 7 estimates in order to cover any out of pocket costs.
-Worse case scenario a manager spends three to four weeks "trying" and does not get results.
-That manager would be paid for anything completed and would either quit on us or we would pull the plug due to lack of work.
-Either way the student is not loosing a dime!
+For each estimate that an intern completes they are paid an advance of $10.00, therefore over the first three weeks (using the above example) he or she would have to complete seven estimates in order to cover any out of pocket costs.
+In the worse case scenario, an intern spends three to four weeks "trying" and does not produce any intern.
+That intern would be paid for anything completed and would either quit on us or we would pull the plug due to lack of work.
+Either way, the student is not losing any money, even if the intern used the draw system to cover expenses.

-If at any time a manager quits and they have a negative account balance, CWP assumes responsibility for that and eats the loss as a cost of taking the risk on that particular student.
+If at any time an intern quits and they have a negative account balance, CWP assumes responsibility and eats the loss as a cost of taking the risk on that particular student.

 What If They Don't Teach Me Or Support Me And I Fail!

 What if someone is not "getting it"?
-We keep a very close eye on each manager monitoring his or her weekly activity and results.
-In addition to the in-depth classroom training we also teach each manager who puts the initial effort into getting potential buyers in person with the DM.
-Each manager has a DM and that person is there the first time the manager does ANYTHING new for the first time.
+We keep a very close eye on each intern, monitoring his or her weekly activity and results.
+In addition to the in-depth classroom training we also teach each intern who puts the initial effort into getting potential buyers in person with the District Manager (DM).
+Each intern has a DM and that person is there the first time the intern does ANYTHING new for the first time.

 Bottom line: If you are not getting it, we will help.
 If you do not get results we risk our reputation and lose money.
 We are very motivated to make sure that each student brought on figures it out and makes it through the program.